ulfboge/VoNat-Mont-Mbam/docs/reports/Report_Outline.md

 ### 1.2 Study Area Description

 The Mont Mbam region encompasses a diverse ecological landscape with unique geographical and climatic features.
 It covers approximately 64.62 kha of predominantly land and is situated in a mountainous terrain.
 The region experiences a predominantly equatorial climate with distinct dry winters, creating a dynamic environmental setting.
+The area of interest (AOI) for this study was derived from research by [Momo Solefack et al. (2018)](https://revuecangeotrop.ca/volume-8-numero-2/8799/), as recommended by VoNat's director.

 #### 1.2.1 Geographic Location